Supporting Students with Medical Needs

 - For all residential visits, a member of staff is appointed as the 'designated member of staff' and the appropriate first aid equipment will be taken on the trip

-- Should parents / students be dissatisfied with the support provided, they should discuss their concerns directly with School.
+- Should parents/carers or students be dissatisfied with the support provided, they should discuss their concerns directly with School.
 If, for whatever reason, this does not resolve the issue, they may make a formal complaint via the School's complaints procedure (see Complaints Policy).

 Glossary of Terms